 There are two intakes to the course per annum: Autumn and Spring.
-There are 3 Subject Assessment Boards (SABs); February, June and September, each of which is followed by a Board of Examiners (BoE) meeting.
+There are 2 Subject Assessment Boards (SABs); April and September, each of which is followed by a Board of Examiners (BoE) meeting.
 The terms of reference for these Boards is set out in the Taught Courses Regulatory Framework.
-The SAB and BoE is chaired by the Head of Worcester Business School or nominee and results are prepared by the University for presentation to the Boards.
+The SAB and BoE is chaired by the Head of Worcester

+Business School or nominee and results are prepared by the University for presentation to the Boards.
 A Registry Services officer supports the Board and prepares the minutes.
 The Head of Collaborative Services is an ex officio member of the BoE.

 Module results are presented to the SAB for confirmation on a rolling basis, ie they are presented to the next scheduled Board following completion of moderation of assessment for the module concerned.
 Provisional results are normally released to students on the Friday of the week in which moderation occurs and students who have failed are issued with the details of reassessment items of coursework shortly thereafter.

-With the exception of the four Level 4 modules in Year 1 and one level 5 module in Year 2 that are assessed by examination, reassessment opportunities are scheduled immediately following the Examination Board, with students given a 3 week period in which to resubmit.
+Students are given a 3 week period in which to resubmit or, in the case of examinations, the next available re-sit opportunity.
 Results of reassessed modules are confirmed at the next scheduled Board, except in relation to the final modules in Year 3 which, if a student fails, are reassessed following the September Subject Assessment Board, and confirmed by Chair's action.
-This in order to permit the students to graduate with their cohort.
+This is in order to permit the students to graduate with their cohort.
 The September SAB will make a clear decision as to whether any outstanding reassessments for students scheduled to graduate can be confirmed by Chair's action and, where appropriate, specify the involvement of the External Examiners.

-The arrangements for reassessment in the event of module failure are therefore different from those for most of the other University courses and the Taught Courses Regulatory Framework have required amendment for this course.
-The regulations that follow have been approved to apply to the FdA Payroll Management.
+The arrangements for reassessment in the event of module failure are therefore different from those for most of the other University courses and the Taught Courses Regulatory Framework has required amendment for this course.
+The regulations that follow have been approved to apply to the FdA Pensions Administration and Management.